On-Boarding & Student Success Strategy

 Transferring Professional Certifications for Credit

-An enrolling student may request that professional certifications with appropriate documentation be evaluated for full or partial course credit within their major.
+An enrolling student may request that professional certifications with appropriate documentation be evaluated for course credit within their major.
 Additional criteria may be required along with the certification to receive full course credit.
 For each area of certification, the appropriate program chair will determine the Rowan-Cabarrus course equivalencies and corresponding certification required for credit.
 The original professional certification must be submitted to the program chair for review.
 Professional certification can be submitted at any time during the student’s enrollment at the college.
 The program chair will submit the Credit by Professional Certification form and attach a copy of the certification.
 The Office of the Registrar will document the credit on the student’s record.

 The Reverse Transfer Program is a collaborative effort between NC community colleges and the University of NC System.